Bakery Style Chocolate Chip Cookies

 Instructions

-- Place butter and sugars into a stand mixer and blend well until butter and sugars are fully incorporated, and light and fluffy.
+- Place cubed butter and sugars into a stand mixer and blend well until butter and sugars are fully incorporated.

 - Add vanilla and eggs one at a time until blended well with the sugar-butter mixture.